Genesis Chapter 48

 4. So, my brothers, you also have become dead to the law by the body of Christ so that you should be married to Another, even to Him raised from the dead, that we should bring forth fruit to God.
 4:25

 We are dead to the law because Christ has come and died.
 He has taken the penalty of death for all of us.
-Thru Jesus’s death and resurrection we are now free from being accused of adultery if we re-marry.
+Thru Jesus’s death and resurrection we are now free from the death penalty of the law.
 And if we are baptized we now have the fruit of everlasting life instead of death.
-Paul uses an example of a married woman’s release from any lawful claim to her by her husband once he is dead.
-His death releases her from that marriage.
 By comparison, he explains that “you also have become dead to the law through the body of Christ …” (Romans 7:4).
 Notice that Paul does not say that the law is dead.
 Rather, we become dead to the law (the penalty for sin is death according to the law), on repentance.
 That is, the law’s claim on our life as the penalty for breaking it is considered met through Jesus Christ’s sacrificial death in our place.
 Paul’s point is that, like the woman released from the specific law binding her to her former husband, we through Jesus’ death may be released from the law’s specific requirement of death for past sins.
-As a response to our baptism “we should bear fruit to God,” in contrast to bearing “fruit to death” (Romans 7:4-5).
+We are now married to Christ As and as a response to our marriage through baptism “we should bear fruit to God,” in contrast to bearing “fruit to death” (Romans 7:4-5).

 5. For when we were in the flesh, the passions of sin worked in our members through the law to bring forth fruit to death.

-The relationship you have with the world ends with death, the law provides a path for understanding the law is not was causes death, it is giving you guidance so that you can have life.
+The relationship we have with the world ends with death, the law provides a path for understanding that the law is not what causes death, it is giving us guidance so that you can have life.
 When we were dead in Christ, (Meaning we didn’t have Christ Jesus living in us, or the Spirit), the law revealed to us the sinful nature of the flesh, which brought forth bad fruit that we may die.

 6. But now we having been set free from the Law, having died to that in which we were held, so that we serve in newness of spirit and not in oldness of the letter.
 2:29; 2 Cor.
 3:6

-The old us verses the new us, free from the penalty of law, because that penalty leads to death.
+The old man has been set free from the penalty of the law that held us captive to the sin nature, leading us to death.
 Now that the Spirit dwells in us we are no longer held captive by the flesh, and from it’s condemnation of death for our past sins. for the flesh is now dead in us, and the Spirit now lives in us, so we can now resist the temptation to sin, and overpower the weakness of our fleshly nature through the power of the Holy Spirit.

 Rom 7:7 What shall we say then?
 Is the law sin?
 Let it not be said!
 But I did not know sin except through the law.
 For also I did not know lust except the law said, You shall not lust.
 3:20; Ex.
 20:17

-The law itself is sinless.
+The law itself is not bad.
 If it weren’t for the law we would not know good from evil.
 The law is a guide of right from wrong.
 Without the law we would not know sin.
-The penalty for sin is death.

 8. But sin, taking occasion by the commandment, worked in me all kinds of lust.
 For apart from law, sin was dead.
 4:15

-I didn’t understand what I was doing was bad, until the law revealed sin was bad. the law didn’t kill me, it showed what did kill me (SIN).
-The commandment made it possible for sin to reveal itself to me, and manifest the evil desires of the flesh, The law defines sin, for without the law there is no sin.
+We don’t understand what we were doing was bad, until the law revealed that sin was bad. the law didn’t kill us, it showed what does kill us (SIN).
+The commandment made it possible for sin to reveal itself to us, and manifest the evil desires of the flesh, The law defines sin, for without the law there is no sin.

 9. For I was alive without the law once.
 But when the commandment came, sin revived and I died.